• Skip to primary navigation

 Does a chocolate ganache cake need to be refrigerated?

 Chocolate ganache cake can be stored at cool room temperature for a couple of days.
-To extend its storage life to a maximum of 4-5 days, it has to be refrigerated.
+To extend its storage life to 4-5 days, it must be refrigerated.

 How long will a chocolate ganache cake last?